 We’ll focus here is on wide-angle lenses, particularly appreciated by all landscape and architecture photography enthusiasts.
 Wide-angle lenses allow you to get wide fields of view and give to the scene in front of you an effect of grandeur, of immensity.
 They can be very useful indoors as well, when you don’t have a lot of distance and want to shoot the whole scene in front of you.

 As with the other articles, this one is the result of extensive research and personal experiences.
 I will try to update this article as soon as more lenses worth being mentioned will be released by Sony (or third-party brands).
-As usual now, you will find a visual of the lens, a summary of its main characteristics and of course my personal appreciations.
+As usual now, you will find a visual of the camera lens, a summary of its main characteristics and of course my personal appreciations.

 To make it easier for you to do your research, I decided to split the article in two, according to the sensor size.
 Indeed, not everyone buys Sony A7III to begin with (full frame cameras) and many people start with A6000, A6400, or APS-C format cameras.
 For Sony full frame cameras, I also decided to divide between zoom lenses and prime lenses.
 In any case, I’ll propose alternatives when it seems relevant, especially for full frame as many third-party brands offer very interesting lenses, often at much lower prices.
+Let’s have a look then at the best Sony wide angle lenses now.
+You will find some of these lenses among the best current Sony lenses.

 Before choosing your Sony wide-angle lens, you need to know which elements to consider in order to make a well-considered choice.
 I won’t repeat everything I wrote in my article on the best wide-angle lenses, but I’ll summarize it for you in the little scroll-down below.
 As all these elements are already in the article mentioned in the link above, I have voluntarily decided to hide them by default.